 My wife sat in the front row at Chowchilla, determined to make rehabilitation a reality.
 With my trust and her commitment, we are again a family; Stronger than ever, I believe.

 We’ve had great fun together, traveled a lot, gone on many cruises.
-We are very respectful with one another, never mean spirited, and realize that no one else would likely have either of us.
-We know we’re lucky to be together.
-We know a great deal when we’re in one, and we are living it every day.
+The two of us are very respectful with one another, never mean spirited, and realize that no one else would likely have either of us.
+Cheri and I know we’re lucky to be together, know it’s a minor miracle that we found each other, and we are loving it every day.